MALaw

 Overview

-- The Programme gives you a thorough understanding of the connections between law, business and technology.
+- The Programme gives you a thorough understanding of the connections between law and technology.
 You will learn to discuss the issues of the EU digital market, regulating artificial intelligence and cyber security.

 - Learning in a multi-cultural environment is guided by high-qualified academics with PhDs and experienced professionals from all around the world.